- About Bard

 In July 2014, Marissa Libbon presented her paper, “The Middle English Richard Coer de Lyon and Old Norse Textual Networks,” at the biennial meeting of the New Chaucer Society at the University of Iceland in Reykjavik.

-My Two Italies by Joseph Luzzi was published by Farrar, Straus and Giroux in July 2014.
-He was also interviewed by Nina Shengold for the Chronogram, “Joseph Luzzi Conjures Two Italies: The Genius of Family.”
+My Two Italies by Joseph Luzzi was published by Farrar, Straus and Giroux in July 2014; he was interviewed by Nina Shengold for the Chronogram, “Joseph Luzzi Conjures Two Italies: The Genius of Family;” and in October 2014, My Two Italies, was named a New York Times Editor’s Choice.

 In August 2014, Susan Merriam gave a talk entitled “Unruly Displays: The 1993 Whitney Biennial and its Reception,” at a conference at the University of Witwatersrand in Johannesburg, organized by Tom Keenan, Jonathan Klarens and Drew Thompson.

-Jamie Romm’s book Dying Every Day: Seneca at the Court of Nero (published by Knopf in March 2014) was reviewed by The New York Times in July 2014.
+Jamie Romm’s book Dying Every Day: Seneca at the Court of Nero (published by Knopf in March 2014) was reviewed by The New York Times in July 2014, and was listed by The New York Times as one of the 100 Notable Books of 2014.

 In July 2014, Jonathan Rosenberg was invited to teach workshops in directing for the National Theater Institute at the Eugene O’Neill Theater Center in Waterford, CT.